August2211/SunkenEngineStuff/README.md

 ## Basic feature overview
 Basic features to speed up progress or help test the game

-INSERT opens the menu with most the features
+F1 opens the menu with most the features

 V Enables/Disables flying with no collision